tulsirelia/getting-started/README.md

 git --help
 pwd, cd, ls, rm

-# adding new files to let it track
+# adding new files to let it track and updating unmodified files
-after making new files, we need to add them only then we can commit
+after making new files and making changes in unmodified files, we need to add them only then we can commit

-git add . (will add all the new files) or git add <file name>
+git add . (will add all the new files and update all the existing files) or git add <file name>

 # to commit the changes
 after doing all the changes in the unmodified files, these files lie under the category of "modified files"